MrSirKingLord/ff7_reunion_linux/README.md

 These instructions are for the Steam version of FF7.
 Unfortunately, a legitimate Steam install of FF7 with Proton does not create the necessary registry entries in the wine/proton prefix which The Reunion requires.
 There is also a wine DLL override necessary for The Reunion to load at all.

 If you have the original CDs, there is a video guide here: https://www.youtube.com/watch?v=3nlpvEVLR_s </br>
-The installer on the original CDs will give you the necessary registry entries, as will installing through Steam on Windows.
+The installer on the original CDs will give you the necessary registry entries, as will installing through Steam on Windows, or Steam through Wine.
 I have exported the registry entries to .reg files here for your convenience.
 They are simple registry entries recording the existence of an installed program like any other, and are in no way malicious or illegal.

 ## Essentials